 |8-K||Material Change Report|

-In Japan, one of the largest financial markets in Asia, regulation of public companies is very strict.
-Every public company must comply with the Financial Instruments and Exchange Act and submit their financial statements, internal control reports, and quarterly reports audited by CPA’s to Financial Services Agency (FSA).
-FSA is a Japanese government agency and regulator of the country’s financial system.
-Companies provide the necessary filings to FSA online through the EDINET system.
+In Japan, one of the largest financial markets in Asia, the regulation of public companies is very strict.
+Every public company must comply with the Financial Instruments and Exchange Act and submit its financial statements, internal control reports, and quarterly reports, audited by CPAs, to the Financial Services Agency (FSA).
+The FSA is a Japanese government agency and regulator of the country’s financial system.
+Companies provide the necessary filings to FSA online, through the EDINET system.
 This system is available online to the public.

 Data sources: Financial databases

-Nevertheless, financial databases are great sources of other types of data that may be helpful in financial modeling.
-Key economic factors, M&A transactions, comparables analysis, analysis of securities including equities, bonds, and derivatives, reports of analysts are part of the useful tool may be used in financial modeling.
+Nevertheless, financial databases are great sources of various types of data that can be helpful in financial modeling.
+Key economic factors, M&A transactions, comparables analysis, analysis of securities – including equities, bonds, and derivatives, and reports of analysts are some of the many useful tools that may be used in financial modeling.